 Klipsch R-15PM Powered Monitor Review

-Final Verdict: In Conclusion, each of these bookshelf speakers are prices before $500 and are great options if you are looking to add speakers to a larger system or for speakers that are for more compact uses.
+Final Verdict: In Conclusion, each of these bookshelf speakers is prices before $500 and is a great option if you are looking to add speakers to a larger system or for speakers that are for more compact uses.
 Comparing these awesome speakers, the Edifier S2000 pro really stands out.
-While the Edifier S2000 pro is one of the heavier weighing options, the standout feature dual XLR inputs which allow the connection to more advanced audio technology makes it a less dispensable.
+While the Edifier S2000 Pro is one of the heavier weighing options, the standout feature is dual XLR inputs which allow the connection to more advanced audio technology makes it less dispensable.
 Plus, it has all the necessary settings and outputs.
-Combined with the bluetooth facility, it is strikingly an adaptable and versatile bookshelf speaker purchase under $500. if your budget is higher than this then you can read: Best bookshelf speakers under $1000
+Combined with the Bluetooth facility, it is strikingly an adaptable and versatile bookshelf speaker purchase for under $500. if your budget is higher than this then you can read: Best bookshelf speakers under $1000